Single and homeless

-- View our guide on what to do if you're homeless and have nowhere to stay
+- See our guide on what to do if you're homeless and have nowhere to stay

-- If you’ve been asked to leave or need help with finding somewhere to live see our guide on housing options
+- If you’ve been asked to leave or need help finding somewhere to live, see our guide on housing options

-- If you’re new to renting, confused by your contract or need help with claiming housing benefit, check out our guide to moving into rented accommodation
+- If you’re new to renting, confused by your contract, need help claiming benefits, learn about moving into rented accommodation

-- View information on staying healthy and the benefits of work
+- See information on staying healthy and the benefits of work

 Help with rent

-If you cannot pay your rent or if you have rent arrears, find out what to do with our guide to dealing with rent arrears.
+If you cannot pay your rent or have rent arrears, see our guide to dealing with rent arrears.

 Find out if you qualify for housing benefit.